PREFACE:

-My task was to direct a choreographed dance scene exploring mental health through the metaphor of shifting landscapes during a forest fire.
+My task was to direct a choreographed dance scene exploring mental health through the metaphor of shifting landscapes.
 The piece also supported a brand and product activation showcasing “invisible” UI and pre-production streamable camera technology.
-Acting as the creative lead, artist and writer, I was fortunate to work with a group of remarkable students and recent graduates well versed in the workings of Unreal Engine and mocap technology.
+Acting as the creative lead and immersive artist, I was fortunate to work with a group of remarkable students and recent graduates with a working knowledge of Unreal Engine and mocap technology.

 PROJECT ASPECTS:

 The project combined story, dance choreography, digital fluency, and sound-choir recordings.
 It was highly challenging on many levels, with a tight 15-day turnaround and a crew of nearly 20 people.
-At its core, the work celebrated the dialogue between AI-generated dance imagery and XR digital creations—a dynamic interplay that explored the evolving “dance” between technology and human expression.
+At its core, the work celebrated the dialogue between story, imagery and XR digital creations, a dynamic interplay that explored the evolving “dance” between technology and human expression.

 Here is the published Siggraph white paper: https://dl.acm.org/doi/10.1145/3736539.3737497